Structax/spellshell/README.md

 ---

 > Magic is just well-written code.
 Now it looks like it, too.
+> If that excites you, follow the journey, join the guild, or cast a pull request.